What We Do

 We offer a wide range of graduate courses in political thought from antiquity to the present.
 Survey courses typically explore a wide range of texts within a given period or context (ancient & medieval, early modern, modern, contemporary, American).
 Courses of this type may be taught as standalone seminars or they may take the form of a weekly graduate seminar attached to an undergraduate lecture course on the same subject.
 We encourage graduate students to sit in on our undergraduate lectures, especially in areas they have not previously studied.

 Many of our courses are offered regularly and we try to balance our enthusiasms with our students’ needs.
-We also welcome student requests for particular material.
+We welcome student requests for particular material.

-We hope soon to launch a new reading guide for incoming graduate students.
+We hope soon to launch a reading guide for incoming graduate students.
 This will include a wide range of recommended readings, from the canonical core to more idiosyncratic personal suggestions, including notable examples of interpretative scholarship and discussions of different approaches to the study of political thought.

 Research Workshop

-Year 1 – option of presenting a term paper
+Year 1 – option of presenting a term paper (usually in the spring)

-Year 2 – present draft 2nd-year paper
+Year 2 – present draft 2nd-year paper or other article in progress

 Year 3 – present draft dissertation prospectus